What is the SUNY Student Assembly?

-Executive Board: The Executive Board the senior leadership of the Organization, comprised of a President, Vice-President, Treasurer, Secretary and Chief of Staff.
-The Executive Board is elected by the Student Assembly with the exception of the Chief of Staff who is appointed by the President.
+Executive Board: The Executive Board the senior leadership of the Organization is comprised of the President, Vice-President, Treasurer, and Secretary.
+The Executive Board is elected by the General Assembly.

-Representatives: Representative are Voting Delegates on the Executive Committee.
-Each Delegate is elected by their campus caucus groups and represents different campuses with the SUNY System.
-These Representatives work to keep their campus up-to-date and represent them on the Executive Committee.
+Representatives: Representatives are Voting Delegates on the Executive Committee.
+Each Delegate is elected by their campus caucus and represents different campuses within the SUNY system.
+Representatives keep their campus up-to-date and represent them on the Executive Committee.
 They also serve as a resource for campus student governments by keeping them up-to-date on the Student Assembly operations and providing opportunities at the state level for their students.

-Executive Cabinet: The Executive Cabinet is appointed by the President as Non-Voting Delegates of the Executive Committee.
-The Cabinet is approved by the elected Representatives on the Executive Committee.
-The Cabinet, comprised of Director, Deputy Directors and Chairs carry out the day-to-day functions for the Student Assembly as directed by the President and the Chief of Staff.
+Executive Cabinet: The Executive Cabinet is appointed by the President as Non-Voting Members of the Executive Committee.
+The Cabinet is approved by the elected representatives on the Executive Committee.
+The Cabinet is comprised of Directors, Managers, and Chairs who carry out the day-to-day functions of the Student Assembly, as directed by the President and the Chief of Staff.